Finding a Travel Nurse to Travel with You

 1. Check with your travel nursing agency.

-Your recruiter wants you have the best experience possible, and American Mobile has more travel nurses on our roster than any other travel nursing agency.
+Your recruiter wants you to have the best experience possible, and American Mobile has more travel nurses on our roster than any other travel nursing agency.
 That means your recruiter may be able to connect you with other nurses who are either planning to travel or are already on assignment in the same city--and perhaps even at the same hospital--where you plan to work.
 These fellow travelers can then offer advice, be available to talk or even help show you around your temporary hometown.

 2. Scour online travel nursing sources.